fd0e/site-1/wiki/pages/code-of-conduct.md

 # code of conduct

-**tl;dr** learn by doing and helping. be excellent to each other. have fun!
+> **tl;dr** learn by doing and helping. be excellent to each other. have fun!

 ## 1. purpose

-a primary goal of tilde.team is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible. as such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).
+a primary goal of tilde.team is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible. as such, we are committed to providing a friendly, safe and welcoming environment for all.

 this code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.